-PLWHA have started a movement called, "Policy, Health, Dignity and Prevention (PHDP)."
 This focus on a human rights approach to HIV has come about after a long journey of observations and experience.
-It identifies vulnerabilities and responds to them in terms of:
+It is based on an approach that identifies vulnerabilities and responds to them in terms of:

-- Identifying those who are vulnerable to or affected by HIV - Identifying programs that will reduce that vulnerability - Identifying stakeholders and partners who are critical in implementing programs to identify vulnerable populations and reducing those vulnerabilities.
+- Identifying those who are vulnerable to or affected by HIV - Identifying programs that will reduce that vulnerability and - Identifying stakeholders and partners who are critical in implementing programs to identify vulnerable populations and reducing those vulnerabilities.

-Clearly, thirty one years after the beginning of AIDS, there is need for a shift in the way we respond to HIV.
+Clearly, thirty two years after the beginning of AIDS, there is need for a shift in the way we respond to HIV.
 This shift entails firstly that more expenditure and programs should be directed to those most heavily affected or vulnerable to HIV.
 Such vulnerable groups include women, discordant couples, young people, men who have sex with men, sex workers and persons who use drugs.
 It is imperative that national responses, for example, must not restrict anti-discrimination strategies only in relation to PLWHA, but must also include anti-discrimination strategies for those most at risk for HIV.

 Secondly, there must be a shift in programming.
 There is clear evidence that certain aspects of the social and legal environments increase vulnerability to HIV infection and such environments do not support people to take up HIV information, services and commodities.
-In this regard, there must be a shift in the content of programming beyond biomedical and behaviour programs to programs that empower and address legal and social vulnerabilities and other structural issues.
+In this regard, there must be a shift in the content of programming beyond biomedical and behavior programs to programs that empower and address legal and social vulnerabilities and other structural issues.